isaac-fs/DeWAFF/README.md

 ```bash
     ./DeWAFF -v /path/to/video/file -b 3
 ```
-Take into consideration that videos take a long time to benchmark as each frame has to be processed
+Take into consideration that videos take a long time to benchmark as each frame has to be processed!